yuvalmGS/gigaspaces-wiki-jekyll/product_overview/services-on-top-of-the-data-grid.markdown

 ## Messaging and Events

 The Space's Messaging and Events support provides messaging handlers that simplify event driven programming.
 With this framework you select an event based on its content and designate a method that would be triggered as a result of that event, all through a simple and non-intrusive configuration.
-There are two main event handlers that are avaliable:
+There are two main event handlers that are available:

 ### Notify Container